-This is the first in a series of posts I’ll be publishing on AIOps use cases.
-In this post, I’ll look at the challenges driving the need for AIOps, some analysts’ take on the evolving segment and explore key use cases that offer opportunities for harnessing the benefits of AIOps in the near term.
+In this post, we will look at the challenges driving the need for AIOps, what some analysts have to say, and some key use cases that offer opportunities for harnessing its benefits.

-Today, virtually every aspect of business success is contingent upon the optimized performance and continued innovation of IT-powered services.
-At the same time, the IT landscape continues to see fast-paced, fundamental change.
+Today, business success is contingent on the optimized performance and continued innovation of IT-powered services.
+At the same time, the IT landscape continues to experience agile, fast-paced innovation and change.

-- Event noise drowns out real issues, reducing efficiency and driving up MTTR
+- Event noise drowns out real issues, reducing efficiency and increasing MTTR

-- Issues go undetected—until users and customers encounter problems
+- Problems go undetected until users and customers encounter problems

 - It takes too long to resolve issues, putting SLA compliance at risk

-- Struggling to keep pace, IT teams are ill equipped to support innovation and instead must devote highly-skilled resources on non-strategic tasks, such as maintenance
+- Struggling to keep pace, IT teams are ill-equipped to support innovation and instead must devote highly-skilled resources on non-strategic tasks, such as maintenance

-To address the pressing and proliferating challenges outlined above, many organizations are looking to adopt artificial intelligence for IT operations, or AIOps.
-At a high level, AIOps equips ITOps with a combination of machine learning, analytics, and automation to realize enhanced efficiencies, cost savings, and speed across their organizations.
-With AIOps, these teams can find and fix issues faster, and even gain the predictive insights they need to prevent issues from occurring in the first place.
+To address the pressing and proliferating challenges outlined above, many organizations are looking to adopt artificial intelligence for IT Operations, or AIOps.
+AIOps equips Operations with a combination of machine learning, analytics, anomaly detection, and automation to realize enhanced efficiencies, cost savings, and speed across their organizations.
+With AIOps, teams can find and fix problems faster, and even gain the predictive insights they need to prevent issues from occurring in the first place.

 Given the enormous potential of AIOps, the topic continues to gain increasing coverage by media and analysts.
-For example, in a recent report, IDC analysts predicted that, by 2021, 70% of CIOs will aggressively apply AIOps to cut costs, improve IT agility, and accelerate innovation.
-As mentioned in my prior blog, Gartner has released an updated version of its Market Guide for AIOps.
-This report describes a market that is in its early stages, but the authors also detail important developments under way that are fueling significant near-term dividends.
+For example, in a recent report, IDC analysts predicted that by the end of next year, 70% of CIOs will aggressively apply AIOps to cut costs, improve IT agility, and accelerate innovation.

-Organizations will be well served by taking a phased approach.
-By starting with focused use cases, teams can begin to start seeing significant benefits, and position themselves to maximize the potential of AIOps in the long term.
+Organizations will be well served by taking a phased approach to adopting AIOps.
+By starting with focused use cases, teams can begin to start seeing significant benefits and position themselves to maximize the potential of AIOps in the long term.

-The reality is that leading ITOps teams have started to deploy AIOps capabilities, and they’re seeing significant benefits already.
-Following are examples of some of the key use cases these teams are pursuing:
+The reality is that leading Operations teams have started to deploy AIOps capabilities, and they’re seeing significant benefits.
+Here are some examples of key use cases:

-- Predictive alerting.
-Many IT operations teams are having a tough time getting out of firefighting mode.
+- Predictive alerting: Many IT operations teams are struggling to get out of firefighting mode.
 Too often, they find out about issues after users do, and are forced to scramble to address problems after the fact.
-This means service levels and staff productivity continue to suffer.
-AIOps offers the ability to apply advanced analytics to historical and real-time performance metrics, and to establish dynamic baselines that help identify anomalies and generate predictive alerts.
-With these capabilities, teams can start to remediate issues—before services are affected.
-Park Place Technologies is moving from a reactive to proactive service model with predictive monitoring that alerts on issues before customer impact to drive service excellence and reduced costs.
+This means service levels and staff productivity suffer.
+AIOps offers the ability to apply advanced analytics to historical and real-time performance metrics, and to establish behavioral patterns that help identify anomalies and generate predictive alerts.
+With these capabilities, teams can start to remediate issues before services are affected.

-- Automated remediation, incident, and change management.
-In today’s fast-changing environments, highly manual, time consuming, and error-prone tasks represent an increasing liability.
-The real value of an AIOps strategy comes in being able to take automated action on the rich insights that are delivered by machine learning and analytics.
-With automated remediation workflows and integration with the service desk for incident and change management, IT operations teams can significantly reduce mean time to resolution and fully leverage the value of advanced analytics.
-Further, they’re able to offload a lot of repetitive administrative tasks from skilled IT resources, enabling those staff members to focus on more high-value efforts.
-When Transamerica implemented automated event remediation with links to the Service Desk for ticketing and change management, they saved more than 9,000 hours of staff time in the first seven months.
+- Automated remediation, incident, and change management: In today’s fast-changing environments, highly manual, time consuming, and error-prone tasks represent an increasing liability.
+The real value of an AIOps strategy comes in being able to take automated action based on the rich insights delivered by machine learning and analytics.
+With automated remediation workflows and integration with the service desk for incident and change management, IT operations teams can significantly reduce Mean Time To Resolution (MTTR) and fully leverage the value of advanced analytics.
+Further, they’re able to offload a lot of repetitive administrative tasks from skilled IT resources, allowing those staff members to focus on more high-value efforts.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.